bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 51°
+- 49°
-- moderate rainmist
+- light rain
-- 95% humidity
+- 89% humidity
-- 14 mph wind
+- 9 mph wind
 - 100% cloud cover
-- 34 AQI 🟩
+- 32 AQI 🟩
-- 0.22 inches of precipitation in the past 24 hours
+- 0.29 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>